-- 43.1 This class is promoted for the purpose of establishing a low cost stock class engine for racing.
+43.1 This class is promoted for the purpose of establishing a low cost stock class engine for racing.
 To be eligible in the 2.5 Litre Stock Class, a boat must be powered by one stock automotive engine as furnished by the motor manufacturer.
+Engines must be approved by majority vote of the Technical Committee, Inboard Racing Commission and the Inboard Chairman.

+43.2 Approved engines

-Engines must be approved by majority vote of the Technical Committee, Inboard Racing Commission and the Inboard Chairman. - 43.2 Approved engines are the Ford Pinto 2000cc O.H.C., the Ford 2.3 Litre, SOHC, and the Ford "FOCUS" 2.0 Litre DOHC Duratec. - Parts must be used as furnished by Ford.
-Alterations not permitted except as specified herein. - Engines used in the 2.5 Litre Stock class must be a reciprocating piston type. - If other parts from other manufacturers are to be allowed, they will only be those listed in these specifications. - "Focus" 2.0L engine configuration will be legal for points during the 2019 and 2020 season.
-During this time, no records may be set and rules/specifications will be further measured and detailed as necessary.
-At the end of two years, or earlier if deemed suitable, the engine configuration will be reviewed for possible inclusion in the class. - Also allowed is the 1.9 SEFI GEN II SOHC Ford engine of the 1.5 Liter Stock class.
-The only version allowed is the one from the Sports Car Club of America (SCCA) spec class racer1.9 SEFI GEN II SOHC.
-The engine comes sealed by SCCA.
-The only seal(s) that may be removed by the owner are from the oil pan, and solely for the purpose of allowing the oil pan and pickup to be modified to fit the engine into the boat.
-The ECU for the engine is also sealed and may not be modified/rewritten.
-The ignition timing should be set at the original setting used by SCCA.
-Minimum weight is 950 lbs.
+- 43.2.1 Ford Pinto 2000cc O.H.C., the Ford 2.3 Litre, SOHC, the Ford "Focus" 2.0 Litre DOHC Duratec, and Honda K20a DOHC.
+Parts must be used as furnished by the vehicle manufacturers.
+Alterations are not permitted except as specified herein. - 43.2.2 Engines used in the 2.5 Litre Stock class must be a reciprocating piston type. - 43.2.3 If other parts from other manufacturers are to be allowed, they will only be those listed in these specifications. - 43.2.5 1.9 SEFI GEN II SOHC Ford engine of the 1.5 Liter Stock class.
+See Rule 42.

-43.3 Specifications listed below apply to 2000cc, 124.7 O.H.C.
+43.2 Specifications listed below apply to 2000cc, 124.7 O.H.C.
 Ford Pinto and the Ford 2.3 Litre.